traebracy/traebracy/README.md

 My goal is not just to build programs, but to build systems that are clear, useful, and connected to real human needs.

-I am especially interested in the overlap between software engineering, behavioral health & accessibility.
+I am especially interested in the overlap between software engineering, behavioral health, & accessibility.

 ---